Nebraska Mesothelioma Lawyer

 After the EPA determined that asbestos was harmful, the state of Nebraska, along with the Nebraska Department of Health and Human Services (DHHS), implemented several important regulations, which include:

-- Any school built prior to the ban that contains asbestos must undergo regular inspections and must have a management plan in place at all times.
+- Any school built before the ban that contains asbestos must undergo regular inspections and have a management plan at all times.
 Asbestos training and awareness courses must also be provided to all custodial and maintenance workers in every school containing asbestos.

 - Anyone working around asbestos must first be licensed and qualified.
 At least 12 months of training and a physical examination must be completed before obtaining a license to work around asbestos.